gmccreight/goos-runner/README.md

 Now, on the host machine, open a link to http://localhost:9090/ and complete the web-based openfire server setup:

+Note...
+TODO... move these docs into the `_configure_openfire.js` file.

 * Use English
 * Use the default server settings:
     * 9090 and 9091 (using blowfish).
 No property encryption key.